-The initial application of the IFRSs endorsed and issued into effect by the FSC did not have material impact on the Company's accounting policies.
+The initial application of the IFRSs endorsed and issued into effect by the FSC did not have material impact on the Company and the entities controlled by the Company (collectively, the "Group") accounting policies.

 b.
 The IFRSs endorsed by the FSC for application starting from 2022